Wonder and Wellness in the Redwoods

 • All meals from Sunday dinner through breakfast the next Friday

-• Five nights lodging in single occupancy rooms
+• Five nights lodging in single occupancy rooms with private bathrooms

 • Transportation during the trip including round trip transfer from the California Redwood Coast Humboldt County Airport